martindevans/SupersonicSound/README.md

 This library itself is MIT licensed, see the LICENSE.md file for more details.

+## Nuget Package

+The easiest way to get started using SupersonicSound is to use the [nuget package](https://www.nuget.org/packages/SupersonicSound/).
+Run:

+ > Install-Package SupersonicSound

+at the nuget package manager console.
+This will install the package as well as install the native dependencies (in Dependencies/x86 and Dependencies/x86_64 directories).

 ## Examples

 SupersonicSound is *almost* a direct translation from the C++ API but instead does things in C# style.
 For example to get a parameter from an event instance in C++ is: